sindresorhus/grunt-eslint/readme.md

 Type: `boolean`<br>
 Default: `true`

-If the build should fail if any error is found.
+Fail the build if ESLint found any errors.

 ## License